johnyukon21/johnyukon21.github.io/Client_Server_Model_for_Bitcoin.md

 2. Have standard clients with multiple language bindings that developers can add a dependency to, and start interacting with Bitcoin (quick developer on-boarding).

-3. Providing a well documented and implemented open standard that if adopted by the community, will enable different client and server implementations to be able to inter-operate. eg. have Green wallet connect to a Casa Node.
+3. Providing a well documented and implemented open standard that if adopted by the community, will enable different client and server implementations to be able to inter-operate. eg. have Green wallet connect to a Casa Node (assuming both Green and Casa supports *RemoteNode*).
 This will lead to a less balkanized eco-system that will ultimately give users more options in mixing and matching servers and clients and possibly increase the number of users running fully validating nodes.

 ### Vision
 In the fullness of time, the vision that this idea hopes to drive is as follows: